 Which Computer to use while Working Remotely

-What device should you use at home?
-When feasible, we recommend the first option (using a UWM-issued laptop) because it is the most secure for you and for UWM.
-Since this alternative may not be feasible for every prospective telecommuter, please review the other options to determine which best fits your particular needs and circumstances:Using a UWM-issued laptop at home
+What device should you use when working remotely?
+It is recommend to use a UWM-issued laptop because it is the most secure for you and for UWM.
+Since this alternative may not be feasible for every prospective telecommuter, please review the other options to determine which best fits your particular needs and circumstances:Using a UWM-issued laptop

-If you have a UWM-issued laptop you can take home, that would be the best option for working remotely and accessing UWM resources.
-When logging into your device each day, also be sure to connect to UWM’s GlobalProtect VPN.
+If you have a UWM-issued laptop, that is the recommended option for working remotely and accessing UWM resources.
+When logging into your device each day, also be sure to connect to the Virtual Private Network (VPN), GlobalProtect VPN.

-You may be able to use a computer at home to connect remotely to your UWM computer that is physically located on-campus.
-“Remote Desktop” allows you, from home, to access your files and software just like when you are on campus.
-[From usability and capability standpoints, this option is preferable to simply using your personal computer at home.]
-You will need to stay connected to UWM’s GlobalProtect VPN to use Remote Desktop.
+You may be able to use a personal computer to connect remotely to your UWM computer that is physically located on-campus.
+“Remote Desktop” allows you to access your files and software just like when you are on campus.
+[From usability and capability standpoints, this option is preferable to simply using your personal computer.]
+You will need to stay connected to the Virtual Private Network (VPN), GlobalProtect VPN to use Remote Desktop.